wilsonliaows/docs/connectors/mssql/new-row-trigger.md

 ### SQL
 Provide the SQL to be executed to select rows.
 The SQL here will be used to generate the output datatree.
 To do this, the SQL will be executed once when you provide it.
 You can map datapills here to execute dynamically changing SQL statements.
 Remember to wrap datapills in quotes (`''`).

 Avoid using limit clauses like `TOP` in your SQL.
-This is because the limit to the number of rows returned in the query is based on the value defined in the [**Limit** input field](#limit-1).
+This is because the limit to the number of rows returned in the query is based on the value defined in the [**Batch size** input field](#batch-size).
 Adding your own limit clause will cause the action to fail.